 -

-Bronze statue of an nude male athlete standing with his knees bent and arms stretched forward., Either represents an athlete preparing to jump or a runner about to start the race.
+Bronze statue of a nude athlete gesturing in veneration., Most likely used as a dedication.
 Dates to c.
-450 BCE., Metropolitan Museum of Art.
-"Bronze athlete."
+470 BCE., Metropolitan Museum of Art.
+"Bronze youth."
 The Metropolitan Museum of Art Online.
-Accessed November 15, 2017. http://www.metmuseum.org/art/collection/search/248083
+Accessed May 24, 2017. http://www.metmuseum.org/art/collection/search/248082

 -